codebuddies/newsletter/august2019.md

 >
 > * Continue to grow - make projects, learn about creating and communicating the value you create, learn about testing/validation, so on.

-2. Shout-out to @Ada for coming up with some amazingly beautiful designs for CB Connect in [link].
+2. Shout-out to @Ada for coming up with some amazingly beautiful [designs for CB Connect](https://sketch.cloud/s/PKPgL).

 ## Upcoming Hangouts